 Factors to consider when performing User Acceptance Testing

 When defining the scope of your project, you must get input from key business users.
 However, this process is typically wrought with errors.
 Most business users don’t fully know what they should be testing because they don’t fully know all of their business processes.
 As such, the tests they recommend are typically not sufficient to provide adequate coverage.
-Additionally, this process is typically done through complex Excel spreadsheets and takes hours to complete.
+Additionally, this process is typically done through clunky Excel spreadsheets and takes hours to complete.

-- To gain key user adoption and streamline UAT, organizations should employ a user acceptance testing tool that includes Test Discovery functionality.
+- To gain key user adoption and streamline UAT, organizations should employ a UAT tool that includes Test Discovery functionality.
 Test Discovery automates the inefficient UAT scoping process by scientifically telling you which actions business users are performing.
 This negates the need for complicated spreadsheets and extended meetings between business and IT teams and ensures your team has the correct UAT scope.
 This, in turn, helps increase the speed of your UAT cycles.

 UAT planning refers to assigning different processes to various business users and setting timelines for when they must test those processes.
-UAT planning requires input from multiple, often globally dispersed stakeholders.
+UAT planning requires input from multiple, often globally dispersed, stakeholders.
 However, using spreadsheets or tracking progress on email threads is not scalable.
 Collecting and analyzing qualitative and quantitative data from multiple stakeholders in a tool like Excel often takes hours.

 - A dedicated UAT management solution can provide real-time reporting and dashboard capabilities that streamline this planning progress and grant you visibility into everyone’s UAT work.